The lowdown (in their own words...)

 If the firm were a fictional character it would be...

 Burges Salmon counts wealthy private individuals, entrepreneurial businesses and public bodies among its clients, and has highly-regarded corporate, private client and TMT departments.
 The Bristol-headquartered firm also works with a select number of like-minded independent law firms across the world.
 Burges Salmon was shortlisted for Energy and Infrastructure Team of the Year at the Legal Business Awards 2017.

 The star performers

-Agriculture and estates; Banking and finance; Commercial litigation; Contentious trusts and probate; Corporate and commercial; Corporate tax; Crime: fraud; EU and competition; Employment; Energy; Family; Health and safety; Immigration; Insolvency and corporate recovery; Licensing; Local government; Pensions; Professional negligence; Project finance and PFI; Rail.
+Agriculture and estates; Banking and finance; Commercial litigation; Commercial property; Construction; Contentious trusts and probate; Corporate and commercial; Corporate tax; Environment; EU and competition; Family; Insolvency and corporate recovery; Intellectual property; IT and telecoms; Media and entertainment; Personal tax, trusts and probate; Energy; Planning; Project finance and PFI; Property litigation.

 A day in the life of...

 Mel Mahon first-year trainee, Burges Salmon LLP

 University:Queens University Belfast

 Degree:Law LLB, 2(1); Law & Governance LLM (Commendation)